PacificBiosciences/FALCON/docs/faq.rst

 free software on the internet, your mileage may vary.

-How much divergence can FALCON-Unzip handle?
+How much haplotype divergence can FALCON-Unzip handle?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The magnitude of haplotype divergence determines the structure of the resulting FALCON-Unzip assembly.
 Genomic regions with low